 - Thomas Edison is famous for his work in many fields like electric power generation, mass communication, motion pictures, and sound recording.

-- Mostly, he is remembered for his invention of the electric light bulb, motion picture camera, and for his phonograph.
+- Mostly, he is remembered for his invention of the electric light bulb, motion the picture camera, and his phonograph.

 4. Thomas Edison Significance